Summer FWS Application

 In order to qualify for Summer Federal Work Study, you must meet the following criteria:

-- You intend to register full time for Fall 2020;
+- You have pre-enrolled full time for Fall 2021;

 - You are not enrolled in 6 or more credits for Summer Session Course credits at the time of employment.